by David Gedin

 Strindberg completes Among French Peasants and the play The Stronger (Bland franska bönder, Den starkare).
 Writes The Fifth Night (Femte sömngångarnatten) and the plays Pariah and Simoon (Paria, Samum).
 Starts By the Open Sea (I hafsbandet).

-The experimental theatre opens with Creditors (Fordringsägare) and Pariah.
+The experimental theatre opens with Creditors and Pariah (Fordringsägare, Paria).
 The premiere (a private showing) of Miss Julie (Fröken Julie) with Siri in the title role is held at the premises of the Student Society.

 Returns to Sweden and settles down on Runmarö.
 Breaks definitively with Siri and divorce proceedings begin.